 A family that plays together, stays together.
 And what better place and time to play than summertime in New Orleans?
-The days are longer, work hours are shorter, classes are out and the sun is up, so make the most of this spectacular season with a vacation fit for fun.
+The days are longer, work hours are shorter, classes are out, and the sun is up, so make the most of this spectacular season with a vacation fit for fun.

-One of the best things about summertime are all the fun ways to keep cool and beat the heat.
+One of the best things about summertime is all the fun ways to keep cool and beat the heat.
 A favorite hotspot to cool off is Audubon Zoo’s Cool Zoo, a seasonal waterpark experience that operates each May-August.
 This outdoor oasis comes complete with a 750-foot lazy river with two sand beaches, an alligator water slide, spider monkey soakers, water-spitting snakes, and more splash-worthy activities.

 Ice cream is fun and shakes are satisfying, but in New Orleans, the sno-ball reigns supreme.
 Treat your family to an icy summer treat at one of New Orleans’ many sno-ball stands across the city.
 Bumble gum, sour apple, rainbow, and cream of chocolate are just a few kid-friendly favorite flavors.
 Browse a few of our other icy summer treats fit for families.
 Take our sno-ball quiz and find out what flavor you are!

-Sure, New Orleans is known for its late night music venues, but that doesn’t mean that live music is off limits for families with kids under 21, or even under 18.
+Sure, New Orleans is known for its late-night music venues, but that doesn’t mean that live music is off limits for families with kids under 21, or even under 18.
 The iconic Preservation Hall is perhaps one of the most popular options for music-loving families, since their shows are not only all ages, but they offer multiple shows nightly starting at bedtime friendly-hours like 5 and 6 p.m.
 Three Muses and Snug Harbor on Frenchmen Street are also both solid, family-friendly favorites.
 Looking for more ideas?
 See our guide for Where to See Live Music Under 21.

 Between the Louisiana Children’s Museum, Storyland, and the Carousel Gardens Amusement Park, New Orleans City Park is a stomping grounds for a family fun day.
 Make sure to fuel up with a bite from the casual kid’s cafe, Acorn, and top the meal off with sugary beignets from City Park’s own Cafe du Monde.